epmoyer/cascade/docs/introduction.rst

 Where Cascade Lives
 *******************

 - Cascade is a web application.
-A publicly accessible version is maintained at: TBD
+A publicly accessible version is maintained at: Cascade_
 - Cascade is open source.
-If you want to host your own version on a private server (or locally on your machine) you can obtain it from GitHub at: TBD
+If you want to host your own version on a private server (or locally on your machine) you can obtain it from GitHub at: GitHub_

 Cascade's Design Philosophy
 ***************************